-Having completed my first year at the University of St Andrews, I successfully climbed the highest mountain in North America, one characterised by its extreme weather and physical exertion, and stood on the summit on 7 July 2009.
+Having completed my first year at the University of St Andrews, I successfully climbed the highest mountain in North America, one characterised by its extreme weather, and stood on the summit on 7 July 2009.

-In complete contrast, the expedition transpired to be truly wonderful in a location I would love to revisit in the future.
-Alaska is a pure and unblemished place that is both unremitting and beautiful – watch the excellent film Into The Wild and you’ll get an idea.
-My team of 12 was unrivalled in terms of cohesion and contrasting life stories – all that one can hope for in an expedition.
-This is a huge factor why I undertake these expeditions, to see and experience new things, to meet new people and further my horizons.
-This Denali expedition had all that.
+The expedition was in a special location I’d love to revisit sometime.
+Alaska is a pure and unblemished place, both unremitting and beautiful.
+Watch the excellent film Into The Wild and you’ll get an idea.
+My team of 12 was excellent in terms of cohesion and life insights – all that one can hope for on an expedition.

 A twin otter plane lands you from Anchorage on the snow in this vast and striking environment.
 As one of the last teams on the mountain that year, it felt like a very untainted experience from the off.
 Sledding all your kit from start to finish heightens that experience, certainly adding to the physical demands as you cache what is required higher up the mountain as we made our acclimatisation moves.

 We were roped together in three teams of four in order to prevent the high crevasse risk.
-We practised the necessary contingency plans regularly and had to put them into practice on more than one occasion.
+We practiced the necessary contingency plans regularly and had to put them into practice on more than one occasion.
 Each night you erect the team’s and your own tent before trying to establish some sort of eating and sleeping routine.
 The steep fixed lines and subsequent narrow ridges were picturesque and finally took us to high camp.
 A couple of night were spent there as the notoriously vicious wind and snow storms raged around us so ice blocks were cut to protect our tents.
-Times like this are what create expeditions.

-Thankfully though the weather relented briefly to allow us a chance at the summit.
-A narrow ridge on the approach to the top made for a suitably exciting finale before our whole team were able to celebrate at the highest point in North America with blue skies and a view to savour.
+Thankfully the weather briefly relented and allowed us a chance.
+A narrow ridge on the summit approach made for a suitably exciting finale before our whole team could celebrate at the highest point in North America with blue skies and a view to savour.

 Alaska is a remarkable place and this Denali expedition gave me some unforgettable memories.
-It was certainly a step up in terms of what a proper expedition was like and the administration required to ensure you are in the best possible place when it matters most.
-It was to be the final expedition before months of fundraising and struggle in order to make an attempt on Everest in March 2010 a reality.
+It was certainly a step up expedition-wise.
+It was to be my final expedition before months of fundraising and struggle to make an attempt on Everest in March 2010.